MaterializeInc/materialize/doc/user/content/get-started.md

      purchases | kafka | 3xsmall
     ```

+    Creating a source will prompt Materialize to **start ingesting data** from the specified topics into durable storage.

 ### Transform data

-With data being ingested into Materialize, we can start building SQL statements to transform it into something _actionable_.
+With data being ingested into Materialize, we can start building SQL statements to transform it into something actionable.

 1. Create a [view](/overview/key-concepts/#non-materialized-views) `item_purchases` that calculates rolling aggregations for each item in the inventory:

     ```sql
-    CREATE VIEW qck.item_purchases AS
+    CREATE VIEW item_purchases AS
       SELECT
         item_id,
         SUM(quantity) AS items_sold,
         SUM(purchase_price) AS revenue,
         COUNT(id) AS orders,
         MAX(created_at::timestamp) AS latest_order
-      FROM qck.purchases
+      FROM purchases
       GROUP BY item_id;
     ```